In Search of a Prophet

 What We Can Learn from Christians

 Around the World

 Christians around the world form a “divine mosaic” with each piece of the mosaic being different cultural expression of faith, contributing to a beautiful portrait of our Creator.
 And as we learn from these many cultural expressions of Christian faith, our own faith can be made more complete.
-Paul-Gordon Chandler highlights themes from each region and tells inspirational stories, based on scriptural illustrations, from the diversity of Christians worldwide.
+Paul G. Chandler highlights themes from each region and tells inspirational stories, based on scriptural illustrations, from the diversity of Christians worldwide.
 As we see God through the eyes of others, new windows of devotion, encouragement and growth open before us, enabling us to see God afresh.